 How to Access SEER*Rx

-The SEER*Rx - Interactive Antineoplastic Drugs Database is provided in a web-based format that has several benefits over the software:
+The SEER*Rx - Interactive Antineoplastic Drugs Database is provided in a web-based format:

 - Updates are automatic: users do not have to install anything to access the latest revisions.